Quantum entanglement and top spin correlations in SMEFT at higher orders

 We also note that $\mathcal O_{tG}$ is affecting $t \bar t$ spin correlations, that is entries of the $C_{ij}$ matrix, without modifying the SM values of each top's polarization, $B_i$ and $\bar B_j$.
 This is understood analytically, as both the linear and squared contribution of $c_{tG}$ to all polarization observables vanish at LO QCD.
-The scale variation uncertainty on shifts induced by $\mathcal O_{tG}$ is significantly smaller than the one induced by four-fermion operators.
-As it can be seen in Table \ref{tab:SM_DIM2F_24}, the scale variation of $c_{tG}$ and SM cross-sections are highly correlated, and cancel in the ratio when computing spin observables.
-This is due to the nature of $\mathcal O_{tG}$, which tends to produce contributions whose structure is closely correlated to the ones present in the SM.

 \paragraph{A case study: $B_k + \overline B_k$.} $ \ $